kudkudak/Growing-Neural-Gas/README.md

 This package contains **fast** C++ implementation of **online** clustering algorithm Growing Neural Gas wrapped as R package using Rcpp.
-It produces topological graph, that you can easily convert to igraph, or you can dump your model to optimized binary file and load it later on.
+It produces topological graph, that you can easily **convert to igraph**, or save to efficient binary file.

 This algorithms is widely used for dynamic clustering problem.
 Package is designed with focus on **big datasets**.
 It is already possible to cluster dataset without making its